Raiffeisen-DGTL/checkita-data-quality/docs/en/jobConfig/VirtualSources.md

 The following types of virtual sources are currently supported:

 * `filterSql` - creates a virtual source based on an existing one by applying the specified SQL query to it.
-* `joinSql` - creates a virtual source by joining two other sources with a SQL query.
+* `joinSql` - creates a virtual source by joining two (or more) other sources with a SQL query.
 * `join` - creates a virtual source by joining two other sources without SQL query, but simply with a list of columns.